c-kick/easy-docker-container-updater/README.md

 # 🐳 Easy Docker Container Updater
 Easy Docker Container Updater is a NodeJS script which offers an extremely simple way to automate updates to Docker containers, running or not.
-It is aimed especially at users with limited knowledge of Docker, who run containers on their own (NAS) server.
+It is intended specifically for users with limited knowledge of Docker, who run containers on their (private NAS) server and don't want any hassle, and like one-click update solutions.

 ## Requirements:
 - NodeJS